Events Leading up to War

 Apr 29—Fever sweeps Iraq.
 Iraqi and British relations break; war commences.

-May—From Vichy Syria trainloads of ammo and artillery move to Iraq.
+May—From Vichy Syria trainloads of ammo and artillery move to Iraq, but not from neutral America, it is all a British show.

 May 1—U.S. Army troops and special secret radio station technicians arrive in Newfoundland.
 First Defense Savings Bonds go on sale helping to pay for the increased defense program.
 Imperial Japanese Navy introduces Yobidashi Fugo HY00 8, a brand new radio code system that is believed impervious to decoding.
 “Citizen Kane” premieres in N.Y.
 City.
 Cheerios breakfast cereal debuts.